 Non-Hodgkin lymphoma is more common than Hodgkin lymphoma Hodgkin Lymphoma Hodgkin lymphoma is a localized or disseminated malignant proliferation of cells of the lymphoreticular system, primarily involving lymph node tissue, spleen, liver, and bone marrow.
 Symptoms... read more .
 It is the 6th most common cancer in the US and represents 4% of all new cancers in the US each year and 3% of all cancer deaths.
 Over 80,000 new cases are diagnosed annually in all age groups and there are about 20,000 deaths.
 Non-Hodgkin lymphoma is not one disease but rather a category of lymphocyte cancers with a number of subgroups largely divided into aggressive and indolent types.
 Incidence increases with age (median age, 67 years).

 Patients at increased risk of non-Hodgkin lymphoma include those with

 Secondary immunodeficiency Secondary Immunodeficiencies Immunodeficiency disorders are associated with or predispose patients to various complications, including infections, autoimmune disorders, and lymphomas and other cancers.
 Primary immunodeficiencies... read more (eg, when induced by immunosuppressive drugs, such as those used in rheumatologic disorders and post-solid organ transplant)

 Exposure to certain chemicals (eg, some herbicides and insecticides)

 Chronic inflammation and reactive lymph node hyperplasia

-Non-Hodgkin lymphoma is the 2nd most common cancer in HIV-infected patients Non-Hodgkin lymphoma AIDS-defining cancers in HIV-infected patients are Kaposi sarcoma Lymphoma, Burkitt (or equivalent term) Lymphoma, immunoblastic (or equivalent term) Lymphoma, primary, of central nervous system read more , and some AIDS patients present with lymphoma.
+Non-Hodgkin lymphoma is the 2nd most common cancer in HIV-infected patients Non-Hodgkin lymphoma AIDS-defining cancers in patients infected with HIV are Kaposi sarcoma Lymphoma, Burkitt (or equivalent term) Lymphoma, immunoblastic (or equivalent term) Lymphoma, primary, of central nervous system read more , and some AIDS patients present with lymphoma.
 Indeed, patients with non-Hodgkin lymphoma should generally be screened for HIV and hepatitis viruses.